Note: this information does not apply to programs run through the Intercultural Immersions Office

 The CIE is hopeful that some student mobility will open back up for summer 2021 and fall 2021.
 As the situation continues to evolve daily, we are closely monitoring program locations and travel accessibility of U.S. citizens.
 If future terms are suspended, students will be emailed and given options for how to proceed.
 We will continue to update this page as we have more information.
 We encourage students to continue planning for future teams.
 Our staff is available for virtual advising to assist in answering any questions you may have.

-CIE Program Status Summary:Winterim 2021 Study Abroad Mobility:
+CIE Program Status Summary:Summer 2021 Study Abroad Mobility:

-- CIE administered summer 2021 programs are open for applications and will plan to run as expected.
-The CIE will continue to monitor the COVID-19 situation and make updates as needed.
+- CIE administered winterim 2022 programs are open for applications and will plan to run as expected.
+The CIE will closely monitor the COVID-19 situation and update students accordingly.

-- CIE administered fall 2021 programs are open for applications and will plan to run as expected.
-The CIE will continue to monitor the COVID-19 situation and make updates as needed.
+- CIE administered spring 2022 programs are open for applications and will plan to run as expected.
+The CIE will closely monitor the COVID-19 situation and update students accordingly.

 COVID-19 FAQ:What is UW-Eau Claire doing to manage the situation?